em429/remember/README.md

 Additionally, the book, the chapter (and subchapters if any) are displayed on each highlight's card.

-It's like a self-hosted Readwise alternative, still in very early stages.
+My self-hosted Readwise alternative.
+Currently in PoC state, with only Calibre annotation import support and some hacky code.

 ### Roadmap
 - [X] add book import feature with full text extract